-The above listed funding sources assisted the Stanislaus Urban County to address the challenges within the Stanislaus Urban County communities, including but not limited to continuing the efforts to stabilize the troubled housing market through acquisition, rehabilitation, down payment assistance, energy efficiency improvements, homeless prevention, and rapid re-housing opportunities, as well as essential public services for the low-income community.
+The above listed funding sources assisted the Stanislaus Urban County to address the challenges within the Stanislaus Urban County communities, including but not limited to continuing the efforts to provide opportunities for safe, decent affordable housing through housing rehabilitation, down payment assistance, homeless prevention, and rapid re-housing opportunities, as well as essential public services for the low-income community.

-These programs have also had an impact on the local workforce and economy as they have created job opportunities for those in the construction, real estate, and social service industries.
+These programs have also had an impact on the local workforce and economy as they have created job opportunities for those in the construction and social service industries.

-The Urban County continued to collaborate with the Stanislaus Community System of Care (CSoC), the local Continuum of Care (CoC) on homeless services and programs.
+The Stanislaus Urban County continued to collaborate with the Stanislaus Community System of Care (CSoC), the local Continuum of Care (CoC) on homeless services and programs.
 At the local level, this collaborative provides the most comprehensive analysis of the homeless population and service availability in Stanislaus County.
 This collaborative is comprised of the Housing Authority of the County of Stanislaus (HACS), Community Housing and Shelter Services, Behavioral Health and Recovery Services, Center for Human Services, We Care Program, Children's Crisis Center, the City of Turlock, the City of Modesto, faith-based organizations, and over a dozen service providers.